 Tapeworms perform quietly and relatively cautiously without putting our bodies in imminent danger.
 They understand that we are the host and won’t kill us and render them homeless.
 It is therefore hard to tell an infected person by symptoms.
 Often one will suspect their presence when you find traces in your poop.
 In rare cases of intestinal infection, there are signs like; upset stomach, loss of appetite, and weight loss.
 This is assuming that tapeworms are in your stomach.
 What if they shifted place of residence?

-In the England Journal of Medicine there was a contradicting case showing that tapeworms do not always reside in the gut.
+In the England Journal of Medicine, there was a contradicting case showing that tapeworms do not always reside in the gut.
 They can get to other parts of the body and cause severe damage.
 An Indian teenager infected by tapeworms is reported to have died of numerous cysts which had been formed by the parasites in his brain.
-His symptoms were characterized of tonic-clonic seizures, swollen eyes, confusion and groin pain.
+His symptoms were characterized by tonic-clonic seizures, swollen eyes, confusion, and groin pain.
 Doctors found tapeworms in his brain and all over his body.

-According to the Mayo Clinic, it is possible for the parasites to migrate from the intestines but this kind of infection that spreads to the entire body may be as a result of different disease pathway common in pigs.
+According to the Mayo Clinic, it is possible for the parasites to migrate from the intestines but this kind of infection that spreads to the entire body may be a result of different disease pathways common in pigs.